-Foot & Ankle
+Foot & Ankle Injuries

 The foot and ankle can be at risk of injury due to impact when accidents occur or playing sports.
-Fractures of the foot are common and can be easily treated by our foot and ankle team.
+Fractures of the foot are common, and can be diagnosed and treated by our foot and ankle team.

 Achilles Tendon Injury

 The Achilles Tendon is the large tendon that connects your heel bone to your calf muscle.
 Problems with the Achilles is associated with sports and can range from pain when training which may be inflammation of the tendon or to a more significant injury which is a torn or ruptured Achilles.

 Ankle fractures are common in contact sports, when a severe twisting motion occurs in the ankle to break the bones along with jumping or landing incorrectly.
 Instant pain is felt from the fracture and significant swelling and bruising occurs almost instantly.

 The ankle joint is supported by many ligaments on both sides that attach the foot and ankle to the leg.
 The cause of an ankle sprain is usually from a twisting motion or incorrect placement of the foot when playing sports, e.g. running or jumping.
 The ankle rolls either inward or outwardly and the ligaments supporting the ankle are stretched and/or torn.

 Stress Fractures are small cracks in the bone of the foot or ankle and are usually caused by overuse.
 Women are more at risk then men due to contributing factors such as osteoporosis or low oestrogen production which aids bone heeling.
 Risk factors contributing to stress fracture are;

 - Increase in training